-Proof that you have refugee status (or humanitarian protection/ILR following refugee status)

-- Refugee status / humanitarian protection status document / Gateway protection status documents or biometric residence permit.
-If you have Indefinite Leave to Remain (ILR), proof of your previous refugee status and current status. - > Travel document / certificate of travel. - > The letter you received when your asylum was granted, or your appeal determination (if you were granted asylum after an appeal).
+- > A screenshot of your eVisa stating you have protection status (refugee status, humanitarian protection status, ILR following a grant of refugee status etc). - Your expired Biometrics Residence Permit stating your immigration status.
+Please note, after 31/12/2024 the Home Office stopped issuing physical BRP cards and replaced them with electronic visas (eVisas). - > Travel document / certificate of travel. - > The letter you received when your asylum was granted, or your appeal determination (if you were granted asylum after an appeal).